 After 50+ (maybe more) camping trips the Vango Banshee is still going strong and I will continue to go exploring this beautiful country.

-You might like to read about some of my hiking adventures here:
+read about some of my hiking adventures here:

 - Solo climb up Ben Nevis in Scotland